khaledHamidi/portfolio/content/projects/GeoSketch/index.md

 ---
 title: Geometric Drow and Collision Detection
-summary: GeoSketch is a C# program that combines the joy of sketching with the power of collision detection for geometric shapes.
-With GeoSketch, you can unleash your creativity by drawing various geometric shapes and explore their interactions in real-time.
+summary: A C# program that combines sketching with real-time collision detection for geometric shapes, allowing you to explore their interactions.
 date: 2023-02-07
 authors:
   - admin
+categories:
+  - "Software Development"
 tags:
-  - open-source
-  - desktop
+  - Desktop App
-  - education
+  - Education
 ---
 # GeoSketch - Geometric Drow and Collision Detection